McCarthy's bid for speaker to continue, Trump urges support - KESQ

 Rep. Scott Perry, R-Pa., the chairman of the Freedom Caucus and a leader of Trump’s effort to challenge the 2020 presidential election had said earlier it was up to McCarthy to meet their demands and change the dynamic.

-Democrats enthusiastically nominated Jeffries, who is taking over as party leader, as their choice for speaker — a typically symbolic gesture for the minority but one that took on new importance with Republicans at odds with each other.
+Democrats enthusiastically nominated Jeffries, who is taking over as party leader, as their choice for speaker.
+He won the most votes overall, 212.

-While Jeffries won the most votes overall, 212, it was not the majority to become speaker.

 It’s a strategy former House speakers, including outgoing Democratic Speaker Nancy Pelosi and Republican Speaker John Boehner had used when they confronted opposition, winning the gavel with fewer than 218 votes.